Presented by CIGI and the Human Rights Research and Education Centre

 - Charles-Emmanuel Côté, Professeur titulaire, Université de Laval

-- Larry Phillip (Phil) Fontaine, OC, OM, National Chief of AFN, activist, advisor on Indigenous relations
+- Larry Phillip (Phil) Fontaine, OC, OM, National Chief of the Assembly of First Nations, activist, adviser on Indigenous relations

 - Penelope Simons, Associate Professor and Vice Dean Research, Faculty of Law, Common Law, University of Ottawa